koush/UrlImageViewHelper/README.md

 ### Usage

-UrlImageViewHelper will automatically download, save, and cache all the image urls the BitmapDrawables.
+UrlImageViewHelper will automatically download and manage all the web images and ImageViews.
 Duplicate urls will not be loaded into memory twice.
 Bitmap memory is managed by using a weak reference hash table, so as soon as the image is no longer used by you, it will be garbage collected automatically.

 Usage is simple: